 - All students are expected to be in all of their classes at the starting time.
-The first bell rings at 7:25 and students must be in their classrooms at or before 7:30 AM. - If a student is tardy after 7:30, he/she must sign-in at the main office prior to going to class.
-If tardiness causes the student to miss one or more classes, a note from his/her parent or guardian stating the reason for tardiness is required.
-Failure to report to the office after 7:30 to complete the proper sign-in procedure may result in suspension. - If a student misses more than 20 minutes of a class, it will be considered an absence from that class.
+The first bell rings at 7:25 and students must be in their classrooms at or before 7:30 AM. - If students arrive after 7:30, they must sign-in at the main office prior to going to class.
+If tardiness causes the student to miss one or more classes, a note from the parent or guardian stating the reason for tardiness is required.
+Failure to report to the office after 7:30 to complete the proper sign-in procedure may result in further school-based discipline. - If a student misses more than 20 minutes of a class, it will be considered an absence from that class.
 This "absence" will be included in the total number of absences subject to the Attendance Policy requirements. - All dismissal notes for appointments or pre-planned commitments must be submitted to the attendance office prior to the start of the school day for approval.
 Dismissal notes must be dated and signed by a parent or guardian.
 Notes must include a telephone number where the parent or guardian can be reached between 8:00-10:00 AM, the specific valid reason for dismissal and the student's name.
 After 7:30 AM parents are encouraged to call the school and forward written authorization via e-mail to attendance@tewksbury.k12.ma.us.
-The school reserves the right to verify appointments with a doctor's documentation. suspension.
+The school reserves the right to verify appointments with a doctor's documentation. failure to report to the office before 7:30 to complete - In the case of illness, a student should report to the nurse.
+Under no circumstances should the student leave the school assignment without authorization. - Tardies within the school day will be result in classroom consequences, including the use of teacher detentions - 1 tardy to class = verbal warning - 2 tardies to class = teacher detention - 3 tardies to class= teacher detention - 4 tardies to class = teacher detention - 5 tardies to the same class results in 1 absence for that class and is subject to an office detention.
+These absences count towards the total number of unexcused absences in that class. - Additional tardies will be addressed by school administration and appropriate school based consequences will be issued.
+This may include additional detentions, Saturday detentions, loss of extracurricular activities including athletics, loss of parking pass, community service, and suspension.